 In 2015, the United Nations unleashed its ambitious Sustainable Development Goals (SDG) framework.
 Whilst financial literacy does not find an explicit mention, there are at least nine out of 17 SDGs which require a basic level of economic well-being.
 The absence of poverty; zero hunger; good health and well-being; quality education; gender equality; clean water and sanitation; affordable energy; decent work; reduced inequalities all require a certain degree of economic well-being.
 A common denominator in achieving economic well-being and thus a better quality of life, is financial literacy.
 Additionally, gender equality cannot be achieved if women do not have the means to being economically empowered.

 The lack of financial literacy is a global problem although it is accentuated in lesser developed countries and is far more acute in the case of women world over.
 Globally, two in three adults are financially illiterate.
-World Bank; Organisation for Economic Co-operation and Development (OECD) promoted International Network for Financial Education (INFE); United Nations Development Programme (UNDP); Mastercard Foundation and Financial Literacy Around the World (FLAT World) are actively involved in raising financial literacy and education internationally.
+World Bank; Organisation for Economic Co-operation and Development (OECD) promoted International Network for Financial Education (INFE); United Nations Development Programme (UNDP); Mastercard Foundation and Financial Literacy Around the World (FLAT World) and actively involved in raising financial literacy and education internationally.
 These efforts are supplemented by central banks; country and region-specific NGOs and Foundations.

 Figure 1: United Nation’s SDG Goals